-4. The Fice President of the Confederate States shall be President of the Senate, but shall have no vote, unless they be equally divided.
+4. The Vice President of the Confederate States shall be President of the Senate, but shall have no vote, unless they be equally divided.
+5. The senate shall choose their other officers, and also a President pro tempore in the absence of the Vice

-5. The senate shall choose their other officers, and also a President pro tempore in the absence of the Vice President, by when he shall exercise the office of Presi-
+President, or when he shall exercise the office of Presideat of the Confederate States.